cucumber/cucumber-ruby/features/docs/writing_support_code/hooks/README.md

 ### InstallPlugin

-In addition to the configuration, `IntallPlugin` also has access to some of Cucumber internals through a `RegistryWrapper`, defined in [lib/cucumber/glue/registry_wrapper.rb](../../../../lib/cucumber/glue/registry_wrapper.rb).
+In addition to the configuration, `InstallPlugin` also has access to some of Cucumber internals through a `RegistryWrapper`, defined in [lib/cucumber/glue/registry_wrapper.rb](../../../../lib/cucumber/glue/registry_wrapper.rb).